An analytic approach to the stress energy tensor in quantum field theory: Parameter dependent fundamental solutions

-In our case we already know that such a parametrix exists for every $s$.
-We will therefore consider a neighborhood of a Cauchy surface to the past of $K$.
-In this neighborhood $U$ the metric is independent of $s$ and we can consider the Fourier integral operator we obtain by restriction of the integral kernel of $G_s = G$.
-We can view this therefore as a Fourier integral operator in $I^*(I \times U \times U,\Lambda_U')$ with polyhomogeneous symbol, where $\Lambda_U$ it the projection of $\Lambda$ to $T^*I \times T^*U \times T^*U$.
+In our case we already know that such a parametrix exists for every fixed $s$.
+We choose a neighbourhood $U$ of a Cauchy surface lying to the past of $K$.
+On $U$ the metric is independent of $s$, and hence the restriction of the kernel of $G_s=G$ to $U\times U$ may be regarded as a Lagrangian distribution in

-We consider the family of principal symbols $p_s$ as a function on $T^*I \times T^*M$ that is independent of the covariable on $T^*I$.
-It vanishes on the projection $((s,\tau,x,\xi,y,\eta) \mapsto (s,\tau,x,\xi)$ of $\Lambda$ to $T^*I \times T^*M$.
-This allows to directly apply \cite{MR0388464}*{Theorem 5.3.1} and to solve the transport equations order by order as in \cite{MR0388464}*{Theorem 5.3.2}.
-We will use the solution of the transport equations from the symbol of $G$ restricted to $U \times U$ as initial conditions to obtain a unique maximal solution.
-By the same argument as before the solutions of the transport equations depend smoothly on $s$ and are global.
-This process therefore defines a polyhomogeneous symbol on $\Lambda$ that we use to construct a Lagrangian distribution $\tilde G_s \in \mathrm{I}^{-\frac{7}{4}}(I \times M \times M, \Lambda')$.
-We can choose this Lagrangian distribution to be supported near the projection of $\Lambda$ to $M \times M$.
-By construction this is an approximate solution for $P_s$ in the sense that